Error codes

 or consumed_service_instances

-is referring to an instance that is not defined.
-Make sure the service is defined in the same channel as it is being used.
+is referring to an instance that's not defined.
+Make sure the service is defined in the same channel as it's being used.

 E031: SOME/IP service provider endpoint not found